 Forming a friendship with the hero Quasar and even periodically responded to the sites of emergencies and disasters to help protect people and save lives.
 It was during such efforts that the Squadron was manipulated into yet another conflict with the Avengers, battling them in person and in the media.
 After some investigation the Avengers and the Squadron Supreme determined it was Imus Champion who had been manipulating them.
 The two teams confronted Imus Champion and were forced to team-up and combine their efforts to defeat him.
 During this team-up Hyperion and Thor put aside their usual enmity and even seemed friendly toward each other.
 The two teams of heroes managed to defeat Imus Champion's plan and, as an added bonus, stumbled across a prototype Nth projector he'd had in his possession which gave the Squadron the means to return to their universe.

 After numerous adventures on Earth-616, Joe and the Squadron were able to return to their Earth, only to discover it had been taken over by the Global Directorate.
 The people of Earth-712 had grown weary of the constant natural, political, and social upheavals that had plagued the world in recent years, largely because of the presence of the Squadron.The Directorate had left off where the Squadron had left, using the devices of the dismantled Utopia Program for themselves.
 Joe and the others where shocked and angry at themselves at the totalitarian government the Directorate had made using their creations.
 Joe and the original members of the Squadron decided to reform the team to go against the Directorate.
 Joe decided to find their former member Skymax, who he believed was still on Earth.
 Joe's hunch paid off and he found Skymax who had been living full time in his James Doe identity.
-Skymax had given up his search for others like him, having come to except he is the last of his kind.
+Skymax than told him that he had given up his search for others like him, having come to except he is the last of his kind.
 He was convinced to rejoin his teammates with the promise that Joe and the Squadron would help him on his search.
 Joe than returned with the rediscovered Skyman to the Squadron to undo the damage done to their world in their absence.

 The Exiles and Proteus